-Below is an example of quotes for a roofing contractor located in Chicago, Illinois with 3 full time employees and annual payroll of $350,000.
-You may know that roofing contractors have one of the most expensive workers compensation insurance because it is probably one of the riskiest lines of work.
+Below is an example of quotes for a landscaping contractor located in Chicago, Illinois with 3 full time employees and annual payroll of $350,000.
+You may know that landscaping contractors have one of the most expensive workers compensation insurance because it is probably one of the riskiest lines of work.

 The three quotes we received are from Guard, AmTrust, and Chubb.
 Guard’s quote might be the cheapest in this case, but it may not be the cheapest for your company.
 So be sure to shop around and compare several quotes.
 CoverWallet might give you different set of quotes from different insurers for your company.

 Here is another quote sample from CoverWallet for an accounting firm in Chicago with 3 full-time employees and an annual payroll of $250,000.

 As you can see, for this accounting firm, AmTrust quote is cheaper than Guard’s one.
 So, make sure you get quotes for your own company from CoverWallet to compare and choose the cheapest one for your company.

 Once you’ve got your quote, you can purchase a policy online, or be connected to an agent.
 After buying a quote through CoverWallet, you can use this digital dashboard to manage your policies 100% digitally.
 You can download the certificate of insurance, file a claim, or renew the policy, and more.

 CoverWallet is licensed in all 50 states, including Illinois.
 And when you get a quote from CoverWallet, they make sure to provide you with quotes from companies that are licensed in Illinois only.